Iowa vs. Maryland NCAA Football Odds, Plays and Insights | October 1, 2021

 Over/Under Insights

-- Iowa and its opponents have not yet combined for more than 47.5 points in a game this season.
+- Iowa and its opponents have not yet scored more than 47.5 points in a game this season.

-- Maryland's games have gone over 47.5 points in three of four chances this season.
+- The combined points per game average of the two teams, 66.1, is 18.6 points above Friday's over/under.

-- The two teams combine to average 66.1 points per game, 18.6 more than the over/under in this contest.
+- These two squads combine to allow 25.3 points per game, 22.2 fewer than this contest's over/under.

-- This contest's total is 22.2 points more than the 25.3 these two squads combine to surrender per game this season.

-- The Hawkeyes and their opponents have scored an average of 47.6 points per game in 2021, 0.1 more than Friday's total.
+- Hawkeyes games this season feature an average total of 47.6 points, a number 0.1 points higher than Friday's over/under.

-- In 2021, games involving the Terrapins have averaged a total of 61 points, 13.5 more than the set over/under in this contest.
+- In 2021, games involving the Terrapins have averaged a total of 61.0 points, 13.5 more than the set total in this contest.

 Iowa Stats and Trends

-- Iowa has played four games, with three wins against the spread.
+- In Iowa's four games this year, it has three wins against the spread.

-- Iowa's games this year have not gone over any of four set point totals.
+- Iowa's games this year have yet to go over the total in four opportunities.

-- Iowa is 3-1 against the spread and 4-0 overall this season when the team records more than 14.3 points.
+- Iowa is 3-1 against the spread and 4-0 overall this season when the team scores more than 14.3 points.

 - This year, the Hawkeyes have four turnovers, three fewer than the Terrapins have takeaways (7).